UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Overview

-Sets onchain permissions for collection
+This method sets on-chain permissions for collection

 #### Brief example